pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 <!-- Characteristics and purpose of the project -->
 ## About The Project

-  Main characteristics and purpose of the project is to create software, multiplayer game that is able to sustain stable connection.
+[  Main characteristics and purpose of the project is to create software, multiplayer game that is able to sustain stable connection.]

-  Handle established gameplay
+ [ Handle established gameplay
-within resources of dedicated server between all connceted players.
+within resources of dedicated server between all connceted players.]

-First-person shooter multiplayer game template playable with
+ Project template playable with
 - Windows desktop computers (tested working version)
 - PS4 (after port using dev kit)
 - Nintendo Switch (after port using dev kit)